We’re having a big birthday celebration for the big game and roasted jalapeno poppers will definitely be on the menu!

 Just don’t bake!
 (They will definitely get soggy and reheating is hard.)

-Store your stuffed jalapeno poppers covered in the fridge, and bake just before serving.
+Store your stuffed jalapenos covered in the fridge, and bake just before serving.

 If your using precooked bacon bits, just mix them in with the cheese before stuffing the peppers.